 |2003||Joe Rivera, New Mexico Educators FCU||Tirso Morales, Tropical Financial CU||Michell Huber, Financial Partners CU|

 |2002||Erik Airheart, Jax FCU||Patrick Yager, Tinker FCU||Jessica Love, ESL FCU|

 |2001||Melinda Stoor, America First CU||Patricia Brock, PSECU||Mountain America CU|

 |2000||Ennio Cavuoto, Bethpage FCU||IA Dept., S. Carolina FCU||Olivia Fried, Power FCU|

 |1999||Ennio Cavuoto, Bethpage FCU||Barbara Egmore, Tower FCU||Cyndi Koan, Arizona FCU|

-Each year the magazine editor selects the best published article from the quarterly magazine, The Audit Report, and from articles published on the ACUIA web site.
-All articles from these two sources are automatically considered for this contest.
+In 2013, the ACUIA Board renamed this award the “Pat Richey Best Article of the Year Award” to honor Pat’s commitment to ACUIA and the Internal Audit profession and standards through her countless article submissions to The Audit Report magazine.
+Over the years Pat volunteered with ACUIA in many capacities including serving on the Board, as a Regional Director, as a Chapter Coordinator, and mentoring fellow auditors.
+Each year the article is selected by the magazine's editor, as the best published article from the quarterly magazine, The Audit Report, and from articles published on the ACUIA web site.
+All articles from these two sources are automatically considered for this annual award.
 Eligibility for the award begins after the Annual Conference and ends several weeks before the subsequent conference.

 The criteria used to evaluate the articles includes: